pyeventsourcing/eventsourcing/docs/topics/domain.rst

-The aggregate object also has a :py:obj:`~eventsourcing.domain.Aggregate.modified_on` property, which gives the date and time when an aggregate object was last modified, and is determined by the timestamp attribute of the last event in the aggregate's sequence.
+The aggregate object also has a :py:obj:`~eventsourcing.domain.Aggregate.modified_on` property, which gives the date and time when the aggregate object was last modified.
+It is determined by the timestamp attribute of the last event in the aggregate's sequence.

 .. code-block:: python